hornkim/public-presentations/README.md

 Chris Richardson  Oct 2016

-Below is a series of Presentations on a Microservices Architecture Blueprint, all based on a Working Industrial Strength Real Applications.
+Below is a series of Presentations on a Microservices Architecture Blueprint, all based on a Working Industrial Strength Real Applications. the soruce code for these is availble from me.
 It is aimed at integrating a complex set of services that make up an application, and not individual 'micro services'.
-The Blueprint is based on Spring Boot and Spring Cloud, Netflix Stack, Kafka, etc etc.. the soruce code is available on request.
+The Blueprint is based on Spring Boot and Spring Cloud, Netflix Stack, Kafka, etc etc..
 ![Blueprint](MicroserviceStack.png)

 - MicroServices-E1-Intro.pdf